Trophies Reading Curriculum: Harcourt School Publishers

 Mathematics-California Edition, McGraw Hill Publishers

 Students deepen their understanding of place value and skills in addition, subtraction, multiplication and division.
 They understand the relationship between whole numbers, simple fractions and decimals.
 Students estimate or determine measurement of given objects.
 They are able to express solutions clearly using appropriate mathematical terms.

-Social Studies, Houghton Mifflin School Publishers
+History – Social Science: Communities, Houghton Mifflin School Publishers

 Students begin to focus on the topography of the local region.
 They use this information to study the Native American who inhabited the local region.
 Students compare the past to changes that occur today.
 They gain valuable insight into the history of our community and our nation as a whole.

 Students begin to build a foundation for understanding the structure of matter and forces of interaction.
 They study the properties of light, extend their knowledge of ecology, and learn the relationship between the phases of the moon and changes in the position of the planets.
 They learn that their scientific predictions must be verified by experimentation.

 - Science – Focus on hands-on activities to promote collaboration and cooperation, incorporating Science, Technology, and Engineering utilizing lab experiments, planting, gardening, and learning about the world around them.